-emphasis placed on major war contingencies and to improve capabilities to meet limited challenges overseas.
-This resulted, in July 1956, in a concept for the Future Role of the Navy, whereby the Navy would support British interests overseas through the deployment of a task force built around an aircraft carrier, a helicopter-equipped commando carrier, a cruiser and four destroyers.24 The debacle at Suez reinforced these developments and this was reflected in the 1957 Defence Review.25 The Navy's new priorities were codified in the famous Autumn Naval Rethink of 1957.26
+The Admiralty were already aware of such developments and the First Sea Lord, Admiral Mountbatten, had taken steps to evaluate the role of the navy in such circumstances.
+23 In June 1956, prior to the Suez crisis, the Board of Admiralty approved proposals to reduce the emphasis placed on major war contingencies and to improve capabilities to meet limited challenges overseas.
+This resulted, in July 1956, in a concept for the Future Role of the Navy, whereby the navy would support British interests overseas through the deployment of a task force built around an aircraft carrier, a helicopter equipped commando carrier, a cruiser and four destroyers.
+24 The debacle at Suez reinforced these developments and this was reflected in the 1957 Defence Review.
+25 The navy's new priorities were codified in the famous 'Autumn' Naval Rethink' of 1957.
+26

-In June 1959 the Prime Minister, Harold Macmillan, established a 'Future Policy' committee under the chairmanship of the Cabinet Secretary, Norman Brook.27 The military used the guidelines established by the committee to inform their own major study into the requirements for British Strategy in the Sixties.28 The following criteria were adopted for strategy short of major war:
+In June 1959 the Prime Minister, Harold Macmillan, established a 'Future Policy' committee under the chairmanship of the Cabinet Secretary, Norman Brook.27 The military used the guidelines established by the committee to inform their own major study into the requirements for 'British Strategy in the Sixties'.28 The following criteria were adopted for strategy short of major war:

-- 1. Land forces would nowhere be engaged on a scale greater than a reinforced brigade group. - 2.
-No major operation would be undertaken in more than one theatre at a time, and not more often than once in a period of two years in any one theatre. - 3.
-Any period of intense fighting was unlikely to be prolonged, a matter of weeks rather than months.
+- land forces would nowhere be engaged on a scale greater than a reinforced brigade group - no major operation would be undertaken in more than one theatre at a time, and not more often than once in a period of two years in any one theatre - 3. any period of intense fighting was unlikely to be prolonged, a matter of weeks rather than months.